-As for insurance customers, Kreidler advises them to “take steps to protect their property and to talk to their agent to review their policies and find out what is and is not covered” by their policies.
+Kreidler advises consumers to “take steps to protect their property.
+And to talk to their agent to review their policies and find out what is and is not covered” by their policies.

 For example, he adds, “people who live in areas prone to fires can do things like create a fire break around their homes and use drought-resistant landscaping.
 People who live in earthquake-prone areas can do things to secure their foundations and protect their contents.
 You can’t avoid natural disasters, but you can be prepared to help mitigate them.”

 Request a quote now and compare home insurance rates from top companies and local agents to get the lowest rates.